random998/bachelors_project/docs/report.md

 - **Network (p2p-net)**: service for the core game to send messages to other peers/players.
 - **GUI Integration (`gui/src/game_view.rs`)**: Renders snapshots from Projection::snapshot().

-#### Core Crate
+#### poker_core crate
 The `poker_core` crate serves as the backbone, containing modules for game_state, net, and crypto.
 It defines the deterministic state machine in `game_state.rs`, where the ContractState struct holds the hash-chained log and applies transitions via a `step` method.\
 Network integration in `net.rs` uses libp2p's Swarm to manage behaviors like gossipsub for message propagation.\
 Crypto utilities in `crypto.rs` provide Ed25519 signatures and basic commitments (with ZK stubs for future expansion).\
 The crate is designed for modularity, allowing easy testing of pure functions like state transitions.

-#### Eval Crate
+#### poker_eval crate
 Assuming a separate `poker_eval` crate (or integrated module), it handles poker-specific logic such as hand ranking and evaluation.
 Using libraries like `poker` or custom implementations, it provides functions like `evaluate_hand(cards: &[Card]) -> HandRank`.
 This ensures deterministic outcomes across peers, with tests verifying standard poker rules (e.g., royal flush beats straight).

-#### GUI Crate
+#### gui crate
 The `egui_frontend` crate implements a minimal GUI using egui.\
 In `main.rs`, it sets up an egui context and renders components like player hands, pot display, and action buttons (e.g., fold, call, raise).\
 It interfaces with the core crate by polling the Projection for snapshots and sending user actions as messages.
 The GUI is lightweight, focusing on functionality over aesthetics, with basic event handling for real-time updates.